 “For God so loved the world, that he gave his only Son, that whoever believes in him should not perish but have eternal life.

-Sometimes we feel like God is holding out on us, punishing us, withholding blessing from us, but the Bible teaches us that we serve a generous and loving God.
-The heart of the Father is always generous, always giving and far beyond our comprehension.
-The heart of the Father is so big, and so generous that He gave His one and only Son to die in our place.
-In our daily life, we lose sight of how generous God really is…
+Sometimes we feel like God is holding out on us, punishing us, judging us, withholding blessing from us, but the Bible teaches us that we serve a generous and loving Father.
+The heart of the Father is always loving, and generous.

 Ephesians 3:20 (ESV Strong’s)